vasupradharamac/Marvel-Hero-Data/README.md

   3) Enter any query to get the results.
 Eg, enter ```iron``` to get results on Iron Man, Iron Clad, etc...
   4) While selecting choices (X, N, P) for exiting query or moving to next and previous pages respectively, make sure to enter the character and press ```enter``` on the console.

-* This REPL app shows results in a paginated format based on the quantity of the available and relevat results.
+* This REPL app shows results in a paginated format based on the quantity of the available and relevant results.

-* The app can take in multiple values without refreshing itself everytime a new query has been made.
+* The app can take in multiple values without refreshing itself every time a new query has been made.

 * All possible unit test cases have been covered for this application in the unitTest.py file.